 ISO 27018 Compliance with Akitra!

 Establishing trust is a crucial competitive differentiator when selling your services to new SaaS businesses in today’s era of data breaches and compromised privacy.
 Customers and partners want assurances that the organizations they work with are doing everything possible to prevent disclosing sensitive data and putting them at risk.
 Compliance certification fills that need.

 Akitra offers an industry-leading, AI-powered Compliance Automation platform for SaaS companies.
-Using automated evidence collection and continuous monitoring, together with a full suite of customizable policies and controls as a compliance foundation, our service helps customers become certified for ISO 27018 along with other frameworks like SOC 1, SOC 2, ISO 27001, ISO 27701, ISO 27017, HIPPA, GDPR, PCI DSS, CMMC, FedRAMP, NIST 800-53, NIST 800-171, and even, the CIS AWS Benchmark Foundation, etc. Our compliance and security experts will also provide the customized guidance you need to navigate the end-to-end compliance process confidently.
+Using automated evidence collection and continuous monitoring, together with a full suite of customizable policies and controls as a compliance foundation, our service helps customers become certified for ISO 27018 along with other frameworks like SOC 1, SOC 2, HIPAA, GDPR, PCI DSS, ISO 27001, ISO 27701, ISO 27017, ISO 27018, NIST CSF, NIST 800-53, NIST 800-171, FedRAMP, CCPA, CMMC, and more such as CIS AWS Foundations Benchmark, etc. In addition, companies can use Akitra’s Risk Management product for overall risk management for your company, Trust Center, and AI-based Automated Questionnaire Response product to streamline and expedite security questionnaire response processes, delivering huge cost savings.
+Our compliance and security experts will provide customized guidance to navigate the end-to-end compliance process confidently.